Thursday, November 9, 2023

 Some respected calendrical authorities openly rejected this approach.
 They pointed out that there was zero evidence it would work.
 The number of dissenters remained small, however, because Dr. Ouchy, aside from heading the Department of Dates and Calendars, also happened to control all funding for calendrical studies in the US and had authority over copyright for calendar publication in the US and much of the world.

-After a month, however, evidence emerged of people who had used the Ouchy method but who still missed meetings.
+After a month, however, evidence emerged of people who had used the Ouchy method but still missed meetings.
 These “breakthrough cases” caused a stir.

 Ouchy: “The technology isn’t perfect, we now realize.
 Still, our data indicates 97% effectiveness.
 Also, although you yourself may miss a meeting or two, if you follow the method, you can never cause another person to miss a meeting.”